-We are a clinical-stage biopharmaceutical company focused on significantly improving treatment outcomes for cancer patients by applying our ProTideTM technology to transform some of the most widely prescribed chemotherapy agents, nucleoside analogs, into more effective and safer medicines.
+We are a clinical-stage biopharmaceutical company focused on significantly improving treatment outcomes for cancer patients by applying our phosphoramidate chemistry technology to transform some of the most widely prescribed chemotherapy agents into more effective and safer medicines.
 While these conventional agents remain part of the standard of care for the treatment of many solid tumors, their efficacy is limited by cancer cell resistance mechanisms and they are often poorly tolerated.
-Utilizing our proprietary technology, we are developing new medicines, ProTides, designed to overcome key cancer resistance mechanisms and generate much higher concentrations of anti-cancer metabolites in cancer cells.
-Our most advanced ProTide candidates, Acelarin® and NUC-3373, are new chemical entities derived from the nucleoside analogs gemcitabine and 5-fluorouracil, respectively, two widely used chemotherapy agents.
+Utilizing our proprietary ProTide technology, we are developing new medicines designed to overcome key cancer resistance mechanisms and generate much higher concentrations of anti-cancer metabolites in cancer cells.
+Our most advanced ProTide candidates, Acelarin and NUC-3373, are new chemical entities derived from the nucleoside analogs gemcitabine and 5-fluorouracil, respectively, two widely used chemotherapy agents.
 Acelarin is currently being evaluated in four clinical trials across several solid tumor indications, including ovarian cancer, biliary cancer and pancreatic cancer.
 NUC-3373 is currently in a Phase 1 trial for the potential treatment of a wide range of advanced solid tumor cancers.
 We have retained worldwide rights to these lead product candidates as well as our preclinical product candidates, all of which we refer to as ProTides.

-Acelarin, our most advanced product candidate, is a potential first-in-class ProTide that has been evaluated in over 130 patients.
+Acelarin, our most advanced product candidate, is a potential first-in-class nucleotide analog that has been evaluated in over 130 patients.
 Acelarin is a ProTide transformation of gemcitabine that we believe could replace gemcitabine in certain cancer indications and have utility across a range of other cancers.
-In a Phase 1 dose-ranging trial in 49 evaluable patients with advanced metastatic solid tumors, Acelarin was well tolerated, achieved a high disease control rate and was associated with intracellular levels of active anti-cancer metabolite over 200 times higher than those reported for gemcitabine.
-A subset of 14 evaluable patients with relapsed/refractory gynecological cancers achieved a high disease control rate.
-In a Phase 1b dose-ranging trial in 23 evaluable patients with recurrent ovarian cancer, Acelarin was combined with carboplatin and achieved a high disease control rate.
-As these results were obtained in first-in-human dose-ranging trials, they are not suitable for marketing approval.
-However, based on the encouraging disease control rates and the tolerability profile, we have begun a Phase 2 trial of Acelarin in patients with platinum-resistant ovarian cancer, for which we expect to report interim data in 2018.
+In a Phase 1 dose-ranging trial in patients with advanced metastatic solid tumors, Acelarin was well tolerated, achieved a 78% disease control rate and was associated with intracellular levels of active anti-cancer metabolite over 200 times higher than those reported for gemcitabine.
+A subset of patients with refractory gynecological cancers achieved a 93% disease control rate.
+In a Phase 1b dose-ranging trial in patients with recurrent ovarian cancer, Acelarin was combined with carboplatin and achieved a 96% disease control rate.
+Based on these disease control rates and its tolerability profile, we have begun a Phase 2 trial of Acelarin in patients with platinum-resistant ovarian cancer, for which we expect to report interim data in 2018.
 Acelarin is also being evaluated in another Phase 1b trial in patients with biliary cancer to determine its optimal dose in combination with cisplatin.
 We expect to report data from this trial in 2018, after which we plan to commence a multi-national Phase 3 trial.
 In addition, the National Cancer Research Institute in the United Kingdom is facilitating a Phase 3 trial of Acelarin for the treatment of patients with pancreatic cancer.